Praia's Atlantic Rhythms

-Three Days in Praia: Cape Verde's Coastal Capital
+Three days in Cape Verde's coastal capital

 Trip Overview